root4loot/rescope/README.md

 rescope --burp -i combined.txt -o burpscope.json
 ```

 There are no restrictions here so technically you could include every public program out there in existence to create one gigantic scope but needless to say, this is not a good idea.
 Always read through the entire policy for a given program before proceeding to import.

 ## Private Scopes

 rescope is not limited to public BBaaS scopes.
-If your scope is private then list targets in a text file and pass it to `-i|—infile`.
+If your scope is private then list targets in a text file and pass it to `--infile` (`-i`).

 Example scope: